weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     displayed.
 You can control which messages are selected based on who sent and received the messages and how many days ago the messages were sent.

-    All the default settings on this page are sufficient for this message trace that you want to perform:
+    All the default settings on this page are sufficient for this message trace that you want to perform, so none of the settings need to be changed:

-    - **Senders.** You want to view email from all senders from the xxxUPNxxx.xxxCustomDomainxxx.xxx domain, so the default value in this field does not need to be changed.
+    - **Senders.** You want to view email from all senders from the xxxUPNxxx.xxxCustomDomainxxx.xxx domain.
-    - **Recipients.** You want to view email sent to all receipients, so the default value in this field does not need to be changed.
+    - **Recipients.** You want to view email sent to all receipients.
-    - **Time range.** You want to view all email sent in the past day, so the default setting of the Time range slider tool does not need to be changed.
+    - **Time range.** You want to view all email sent in the past day.
-    - **Report type.** You want to view the Summary report (which provides instant online access), so the default value in this field does not need to be changed.
+    - **Report type.** You want to view the Summary report, which provides instant online access to the message trace search results.

-21. Select the **Search** button at the bottom of the message trace page to initiate the message trace.
+    Since none of the settings need to be changed, simply select the **Search** button at the bottom of the message trace page to initiate the message trace.

-22. On the **Message trace search results** window, you should see each of the emails that have been sent:
+21. On the **Message trace search results** window, you should see each of the emails that have been sent and received:

     -   the O365ConnectorValidation email from the Outbound connector validation process to Allan Yoo